yuvalmGS/gigaspaces-wiki-jekyll/xap97/notify-container.markdown

 By default the notify event container running on non-FIFO mode.
 This means the event listener will be called simultaneously by multiple threads in case there are concurrent notifications sent from the space.
 To have a sequential event listener calls, you should run the notify  event container in a FIFO mode.

+{% info%}
-{% infosign %} For full FIFO support, the actual template also has to be marked as FIFO.
+For full FIFO support, the actual template also has to be marked as FIFO.
 For more details, refer to the [Space FIFO support](./fifo-support.html) section.
+{%endinfo%}

 Here is an example of how FIFO events can be configured with the notify container: